-our A: While some claim that the Bible is full of contradictions, this simply isn't true.
+While some claim that the Bible is full of contradictions, this simply isn't true.
 The number of apparent contradictions is actually remarkably small for a book of the Bible's size and scope.
-What apparent discrepancies do exist are more curiosity than calamity.
+What apparent discrepancies do exist are more of a curiosity than a calamity.
 They do not touch on any major event or article of faith.

 Here is an example of a so-called contradiction.
 Pilate ordered that a sign be posted on the cross where Jesus hung.
 Three of the Gospels record what was written on that sign: